-The plot hinges on the discovery of Bill Skarsgård as “The Kid” in an isolated cage in in an aboandoned part Shawshank Prison.
+The plot hinges on the discovery of Bill Skarsgård as “The Kid” in an isolated cage deep in an abandoned part Shawshank Prison.
 Is he evil, good or merely in the wrong dimension?
 He asks for Henry Deaver (André Holland) who turns out to be a lawyer.
-In the course of the show we meet Sissy Spacek as Henry’s mother Ruth Deaver; Scott Glenn as Alan Pangborn – character who appears in King’s novels & some short stories; & Noel Fisher as prison guard Dennis Zalewski.
+In the course of the show we meet Sissy Spacek as Henry’s adoptive mother Ruth Deaver; Scott Glenn as Alan Pangborn – a character who appears in King’s novels & some short stories; & Noel Fisher as prison guard Dennis Zalewski.

 The atmosphere is eerie as opposed to scary.
 The story telling is often done in flash-backs.
 The Dark Tower multiple universes concept is more a distraction than an explanation.
 The finale wrapped things in a tidy way – Henry gets the Kid released in the beginning & in the end Henry becomes the Kid’s new jailer.

 I loved the episode 7 “The Queen” & hated episode 8 “Past Perfect.”
 Episode 8 was great fun at the Dead & Breakfast in an American Horror Story way but was so deliberately clever I was disappointed.
 It showed that the only reason there was a Jackie Torrence character was for the punch line of her wielding an axe.
 One direct King reference that didn’t advance or add to any plot line but merely existed for the witty Shining references.